wcjohnson/lightscript.org/pages/docs/docs.md

 ## Foreword

-> The information in this document applies to version 3.0.0-beta.0 of the compiler.
+> The information in this document applies to version 3.0.0 of the compiler.

 > `@oigroup/lightscript` adheres to semver regarding language syntax and
 > semantics -- the same major compiler version should compile the same source
 > to the same output, barring bug fixes and optimizations.

+> Come hang out with us on Gitter: https://gitter.im/lightscript/Lobby

 > Feel free to open an issue at https://github.com/wcjohnson/lightscript/issues